 - Incubate the test medium at 37°C for overnight.

 - Add 4-5 drops of 10% aqueous ferric chloride (FeCl3) solution to the slant.
+After addition of the reagent, rotate the tube to dislodge the surface colonies.

 - Positive test: Production of green colour (Phenylpyruvic acid thus formed reacts with ferric chloride producing a green colored compound thus turning the medium dark green).
 Proteus sp., Morganella sp., Providenica sp give positive PPA test.